Kaylen Frederick: 2016

+2017

-The following year Frederick competed full-time in U.S. F2000 with Pelfrey.
-He scored five podium finishes at Barber Motorsport Park (twice), Indianapolis Motor Speedway, Toronto Street Circuit and Mid-Ohio Sports Car Course.
-With 240 points he finished fourth in the standings behind Oliver Askew, Rinus VeeKay and Parker Thompson.
+The following year Frederick competed full-time in U.S. F2000 with Team Pelfrey.
+He took his first podiums at Barber Motorsports Park, scoring a pair of second places, after being bested by Oliver Askew.
+Indianapolis Motor Speedway was positive with a third-place finish in the second race, although he would have achieved more without a disqualification from second place in the first race.
+He scored only two more third places that season at the Toronto Street Circuit and Mid-Ohio Sports Car Course.
+With 240 points he finished fourth in the standings behind Oliver Askew, Rinus VeeKay and Parker Thompson, the highest driver not to win a race.
 He also drove an F2000 Championship Series weekend at Mid-Ohio, where he earned pole position and a podium finish.

+2018

 In 2018, Frederick took another shot at U.S. F2000 with Pabst Racing Services.
-He achieved four podium finishes at Lucas Oil Raceway, Road America and Toronto to finish sixth in the final standings with 173 points, and also drove in the first race weekend of the Formula 4 United States Championship in Virginia with the K-Hill Motorsports team, but managed only a retirement, 23rd and 12th in the races.
+He achieved all his four podium finishes consecutively, at Lucas Oil Raceway, Road America and Toronto, taking three second places and one third place.
+However, his season was much more inconsistent compared to the previous year, and he finished sixth in the final standings with 173 points.
+Frederick also drove in the first race weekend of the Formula 4 United States Championship in Virginia with the K-Hill Motorsports team, but managed only a retirement, 23rd and 12th in the races.
 At the end of the season, the American drove for the first time in Europe for two Euroformula Open race weekends with RP Motorsport.
 He achieved two top ten finishes in four races, with a fifth place at the Monza as his best result.
-With 21 points Frederick finished fourteenth in the final standings.
+With 21 points, Frederick finished fourteenth in the final standings.

 BRDC British Formula 3 Championship

 2019

-In 2019 Frederick drove full-time in Europe and competed in British Formula 3 with Carlin.
-He achieved his first class win on his first weekend at Oulton Park and added a second victory at Spa-Francorchamps.
-He was also on the podium at Snetterton and Silverstone, which helped him to ninth in the final standings.
+In 2019 Frederick switched full-time to racing in Europe and was expected to race in the Euroformula Open, but instead competed in British Formula 3 with Carlin.
+He achieved his first win on his first weekend at Oulton Park during the second race.
+Two more third places at Snetterton and Silverstone followed, before he added a second victory at Spa-Francorchamps.
+He failed to make the podium for the last three rounds and ended ninth in the standings.

 2020

-The American remained in BRDC F3 for 2020.
-He achieved nine victories: two at Oulton Park, four at Donington Park, one at Snetterton and two at Silverstone.
-In the rest of the season, he took three more podiums and was crowned champion, having outscored his nearest rival Kush Maini by 51 points.
+Frederick remained with Carlin in BRDC F3 for 2020, partnering Guilherme Peixoto and Nazim Azman.
+He started his season in Oulton Park with two wins.
+At the first Donington Park round, Frederick once again won and also secured a second place.
+A blip of form followed in Brands Hatch, but the second Donington round saw the American victorious, which also applied to the next round in Snetterton Circuit.
+Having been nine points behind championship rival Kush Maini, Frederick's pace skyrocketed for the final two rounds, taking four victories, two each in Donington and Silverstone which allowed him to surpass Maini's points tally.
+Frederick secured the title during the final race, beating Maini by 51 points.
+Throughout the season, Frederick achieved nine wins and three more podiums.